metjeanjunior/android-fun-projects/README.md

   * SimpleTDL -> A simple To-Do list app with persistent data and text-to-speach
     * ToDO a V.2 with subtasks
   * CD Catalog -> A simple CD catalog app.
+  * EQ Analyzer -> An app that makes uses of threading, JSON data pulling to show earthquake info